Unpackerr/unpackerr/README.md

 ## Logic

-The application kicks up a go routine for each of Radarr and Sonarr (if you include configs for them).
-These go routines just poll their respective applications for transfers/queued items.
-The items are stored.
+The application polls radarr, sonarr and lidarr at the interval configured.
+The queued items are inspected for completeness.
 The interval of these pollers is set in the config file.
-2-10 minutes is good.
+1-10 minutes is generally sufficient.

-Another go routine checks (the internal data) for completed downloads.
-When it finds an item in Sonarr or Radarr the download location is checked for a `.rar` file.
-If an extractable archive exists, and **Sonarr/Radarr have `status=Completed` from your download client** this application will extract the file.
+When Unpackerr finds an item in Sonarr or Radarr or Lidarr the download location is checked for a `.rar` file.
+If an extractable archive exists, and **Sonarr/Radarr/Lidarr has `status=Completed` from your download client** Unpackerr will extract the file.
 Files are extracted to a temporary folder, and then moved back into the download location for Completed Download Handling to import them.
-When the item falls out of the (Radarr/Sonarr) queue, the extracted files are deleted.
+When the item falls out of the (Radarr/Sonarr/Lidarr) queue, the extracted files are deleted.

 ## TODO